FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

 * Adjust ``PipelineOptions.Branches.Include`` from ``Vonk.Core.Operations.Crud.ReadConfiguration`` to ````Vonk.Core.Operations`` include all operations, including ``Create``.

-You can now build your project, copy the dll to the Vonk plugins folder and run Vonk to test the new interactions on your Facade.
+You can now build your project, copy the dll to the Firely Server plugins folder and run Firely Server to test the new interactions on your Facade.

 The end?